 Definitions

-- n.
-A district under the authority or administration of a commander.
-A district under the authority of a military commander or a governor.
+- noun A district under the authority or administration of a commander.

-- n.
-A house, technically called a cell, in which the domain-rents of a medieval commandery were received, and which also served as a home for veteran members of the order.
+- noun A house, technically called a cell, in which the domain-rents of a medieval commandery were received, and which also served as a home for veteran members of the order.
 It was sometimes fortified, and occasionally formed an extensive and formidable stronghold.

 Examples